h2non/hu/README.md

 JavaScript is in fact a not pure functional language, however its natural extensibility allows to apply different paradigms to it and today a lot of languages that transpiles into JavaScript helps with that

-Some of the intended ambitious implementation goals are:
+hu is implemented keeping in mind the following ambitious goals:

 - Assume it's a first-class function only language
 - Pure functions as a norm